 Actually if you go and look closely at the western face of the watertower sometime, you can also see an old GM logo fading through the newer Sybill paint job.

 Let's see...how many old-style watertowers have I climbed to date?
-Packard Plant (north), Packard Plant (south), Fisher Body 21, Fisher Body 10, Pierson Building, Boblo Terminal, Hoban Cold Storage, Detroit House of Correction, Northville State Hospital, Detroit Screw Works, Grand Trunk Cold Storage, Continental Motors, Gemmer Steering, ThornApple Slaughterhouse, and Northern Engineering Works.
+Packard Plant (north and south), Fisher Body Plant 21, Fisher Body Plant 10, the Pierson Building, Boblo Terminal, Hoban Cold Storage, Detroit House of Correction, Northville State Hospital, Detroit Screw Works, Grand Trunk Warehouse, Continental Motors Plant, Gemmer Steering, ThornApple Slaughterhouse, Associated Spring Co., and Northern Engineering Works.
 I think that's all, but I am probably forgetting at least one.

 Here is the interior of the power plant, now almost a decade later: